brito101/Fade/README.md

 # Example of use

-Selecting DOM elements with the "fadeInScroll" class (can be any tag) and importing the class or in the same file:</br>
+Selecting DOM elements with the "fadeInScroll" class (can be any tag) and importing the class (import Fade from...) or in the same file:</br>
--- Selecionando elementos do DOM com a classe "fadeInScrool" (pode ser qualquer tag) e importando a classe ou no mesmo arquivo:
+-- Selecionando elementos do DOM com a classe "fadeInScrool" (pode ser qualquer tag) e importando a classe (import Fade from...) ou no mesmo arquivo:

 ```
 const fadeInScrool = document.querySelectorAll(".fadeInScrool");